 We pay interest on all Your amounts in the General Account.
-The annual interest rates will never be less than 3.5%.
-We may, at Our sole discretion, credit interest in excess of 3.5%.
-You assume the risk that interest credited may not exceed 3.5% per year.
+The annual interest rates will never be less than 4.5 %.
+We may, at Our sole discretion, credit interest in excess of 4.5% per year.
+You assume the risk that interest credited may not exceed 4.5%.
 We may pay different rates on unloaned and loaned amounts in the General Account.
-Interest compounds daily at an effective annual rate that equals the annual rate We declared.
+Interest compounds daily at an effective annual rate that equals the annual rate We declare.

 You may request a transfer between the General Account and one or more of the investment divisions, within limits.
-See "Transfer Of Contract Fund" on page 39.
+See "Transfers Of Contract Fund" on page 39.

 The General Account may not be available in all states.
-Your state of issue will determine if the General Account is available.
-Please reference Your contract to see if the General Account is available to You.
+Your state of issue will determine if the General Account is available on Your contract.
+Please check Your contract form to see if the General Account is available on Your contract.